'This Is Not Going To Be Easy': El Paso Students Start School In Wake Of Tragedy

 In some cases, that may mean talking about the shooting.
 "Kids know this is happening around them," Cabrera says.
 "The worst thing we can do is not let them speak or not let them talk about what's going on."

-Genesis — who loves science, and is excited to do experiments and learn about tornadoes — is more focused on starting a new year of school with a new teacher.
+Genesis — who loves science and is excited to do experiments and learn about tornadoes — is more focused on starting a new year of school with a new teacher.

 "I'm really scared," she says.
 "I know it's gonna be a lot harder."